debrouwere/guardian-most-talked-about/README.md

 ## License

-Guardian Conversation Starters comes with an MIT license.
+Guardian Most Talked About comes with an MIT license.

 ## Thanks